CLRX/CLRX-mirror/doc/GcnMemHandling.md

 if BUFOFFSET >= NUMRECORDS-SGPR_OFFSET then an address is out of range.
 For STRIDE!=0 if AINDEX >= NUMRECORDS or OFFSET >= STRIDE when IDXEN or TID_ENABLE is set, then an address is out of range.
-Reads are zero and writes are ignored for an addresses out of range.
+Reads are zero and writes are ignored for addresses out of range.

 For 32-bit and wider operations, an address are aligned to 4 bytes.
 For 16-bit operations, an address are aligned to 2 bytes.